robosa/advent-of-code-2023/README.md

-# Advent of Code 2023
+# Advent of Code 2022 in Python

+My Python solutions to [Advent of Code](https://adventofcode.com/) 2023.

+## Usage

 ```
 poetry install
-poetry run solve -d DAY [-a]
+poetry run solve --day/-d DAY [--hard/-a]
 ```

 Inputs should be placed in `inputs/` and named `day_XX`.